 - Class: Agaricomycetes

 - Family: Bankeraceae

 Bleeding Tooth Fungus Distribution, Habitat, and Ecology

-Remarkably, the awesome Bleeding Tooth Fungus has an extremely wide distribution.
+Remarkably, the awesome Bleeding Tooth Fungus evolved as native to an extremely wide distribution.
 It appears to be most prevalent throughout the United States, in North America, however.
 There, its largest concentration grows in the Pacific Northwest.

-Yet, it also appears across a wide swathe of Europe, though in scattered concentrations.
+Yet, this remarkable species also appears across a wide swathe of Europe, though in scattered concentrations.
 But sadly, its numbers in this part of the globe seem to be dwindling in the central sections.
 Some believe increased pollution to be the culprit.

-Wherever it grows, however, it prefers a specific habitat.
+Wherever it grows, however, the Bleeding Tooth Fungus typically prefers a specific habitat.
 It develops on the ground, almost exclusively under various types of conifers.
 This occurs due to the fact that it evolved a close relationship with such trees.

-Further, it seems to have a distinct preference for either mountainous or sub-alpine habitats.
+Further, it also seems to have a distinct preference for either mountainous or sub-alpine habitats.
 Therein, it thrives best among mosses and accumulated piles of pine needles.
 It also typically develops under the shade of the canopy.